 Our last leg of our two-week journey was spent exploring the adventurous side of Thailand in Chiang Mai.
 We spent four perfect days in the North filled with elephant snuggles, homemade noodle soups, Thai cabaret shows and more shopping than any of our suitcases could take.
-Although I had a spot of bad luck when I sprained my ankle jumping into the elephant sanctuary pool, we were still able to see the best that the city had to offer.
+Although I had a spot of bad luck when I sprained my ankle at the elephant sanctuary, we were still able to see some of the best that the city had to offer.
 Here’s how we spent an unforgettable four days in Chiang Mai!

 Where to stay

-Another great hotel experience proved, yet again, that travel research pays off.
-The staff at the BED Nimman really made our time there memorable.
-They always greeted us with a smile and were ready to help us with anything we may have needed at the drop of a hat.
-When I first hurt my ankle and didn’t yet have crutches, they brought ice to my room every hour and even offered to bring me breakfast upstairs from the buffet!
+Another great hotel experience proved yet again that doing your research pays off!
+The staff at the BED Nimman Hotel really made our time in Chiang Mai memorable.
+They always greeted us with a smile and were ready to help us with anything we may need at the drop of a hat.
+When I hurt my ankle and didn’t yet have crutches, they brought ice to my room every hour and even offered to bring me breakfast upstairs from the buffet!

 The rooms were spacious, very clean and equipped, thankfully, with strong air conditioning.
-Although we were a bit outside the city center, we could get a Grab anywhere we wanted to go for less than $3.
+Although we were a bit outside the city center, we could order a Grab to anywhere we wanted to go for less than $3.

 Now that you’ve arrived and hopefully set yourself up in a cool and comfy hotel room, what should you do to make the most of your time in Chiang Mai?

 Go to an Elephant Sanctuary